iKenndac/Blog/source/_posts/2012-04-24-augraph-basics-in-cocoalibspotify.markdown

 ### Further Reading ###

-[http://my.safaribooksonline.com/book/audio/9780321636973](Learning Core Audio: A Hands-On Guide to Audio Programming for Mac and iOS) by Chris Adamson and Kevin Avila.
+[Learning Core Audio: A Hands-On Guide to Audio Programming for Mac and iOS](http://my.safaribooksonline.com/book/audio/9780321636973) by Chris Adamson and Kevin Avila.